skippy76-gcloud/ccaas-web-headless-sdk-sample/README.md

-# CCAI-Platform Headless SDK Chat Demo
+# CCaaS Web Headless SDK Chat Demo

-This repository contains a demonstration of a chat application built using a ccai-platform Headless SDK.
+This repository contains a demonstration of a chat application built using a CCaaS Web Headless SDK.
 It showcases a basic client-server architecture where the Node.js backend handles secure authentication and configuration delivery, while the pure JavaScript frontend provides the chat user interface.

 ## 🚀 Features